keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 ---
-title: Fiber, Thread, and Synchronous HTTP Requests in Ruby
+title: Synchronous, Thread, and Fiber HTTP Requests in Ruby
 date: 2024-09-20
 published: false
 ---

 ## Introduction

 In this article, we will explore different ways to make HTTP requests in Ruby and compare their performance.
 We will focus on three approaches: synchronous, threaded, and fiber-based.
 We will use a simple example of checking the availability of the same URL multiple times.
+Our tests will measure sending 1 to 256 requests using the different approaches.

 Why do I care?
-I have a Ruby on Rails web site containing many links to YouTube song videos, and they are subject to being pulled by their owner or taken down due to copyright issues.I wanted to automate as a rake task the checking of these links for availability, so that I can do the check with minimal effort from time to time.
+I have a Ruby on Rails web site containing many links to YouTube song videos, and they are subject to being pulled by their owner or taken down due to copyright issues.
+I wanted to automate as a rake task the checking of these links for availability, so that I can do the check with minimal effort from time to time.
 The links are stored in the project in a YAML file, so it's easy to read them into memory.
 However, how would I check them for accessibility?

 To simplify the examples below, instead of fetching the real URL's, I will fetch the same URL multiple times.
-I'll use a URL built with `"https://httpbin.org/delay/#{sleep_seconds}"` to access the Internet and simulate a nonzero delay.
+I'll use a URL built with `"https://httpbin.org/delay/#{sleep_seconds}"` to access the Internet and simulate the response delay with a sleep on the server.
 The examples will return an array containing the responses.

 ### The Synchronous Approach